Old Pool Removal in Onondaga and Oswego Counties | Ground Force Property Services

 Central Square, Cleveland, Pulaski, Phoenix, Lacona, and the other villages

 Across Oswego County villages, the challenge is often yard size and usability.
-An old pool can dominate a smaller property.
-It can make mowing awkward, gathering awkward, and the whole backyard feel cramped.
-Removal can do more than clean things up.
-It can make the yard feel bigger.
+An old pool can dominate a smaller property and make the whole backyard feel cramped.
+Removal can make the yard feel bigger.

 Chapter 5: Why pool removal usually makes more sense than one more repair